Olympic Games ceremony: Ancient forerunners

 The ancient Olympics, held in Greece from c.
 776 BCE to c.
-393 CE, provide the first examples of Olympic ceremonies.
-The victory celebration, elements of which persist in the modern-day medal and closing ceremonies, often involved elaborate feasts, drinking, singing, and the recitation of poetry.
-The more wealthy the victor, the more extravagant the celebration.
-The victors were presented with an olive wreath or crown, harvested from a special tree in Olympia by a boy specially selected for this purpose, using a golden sickle.
-The festival would conclude with the victors making solemn vows and performing ritual sacrifices to the various gods to whom they were beholden.
+393 CE, provided the first examples of Olympic ceremonies.
+Their victory celebrations, elements of which persist in the modern-day medal and closing ceremonies, often involved elaborate feasts, drinking, singing, and poetry recitation.
+The wealthier the victor, the more extravagant the celebration.
+Victors were presented with an olive wreath or crown, harvested from a special tree in Olympia by a boy specially selected for this purpose, using a golden sickle.
+The festival concluded with the victors making solemn vows and performing ritual sacrifices to the gods to whom they were beholden.

-There is evidence of dramatic changes in the format of the ancient Games over the nearly 12 centuries that they were celebrated.
-By roughly the 77th Olympiad, a standard 18-event programme was eventually established.
-In order to open the Games in ancient Greece, the organizers would hold an Inauguration Festival, followed by a ceremony in which the athletes took an oath of sportsmanship.
+There is evidence of dramatic change in the format of the ancient Games during the nearly 12 centuries that they were celebrated.
+By roughly the 77th Olympiad, a standard 18-event program was established.
+In order to open the Games in ancient Greece, the organizers held an inauguration festival, followed by a ceremony in which the athletes took an oath of sportsmanship.
 The first competition, an artistic contest of trumpeters and heralds, concluded the opening festivities.